invisonybygg/meteor-buildpack-horse/README.md

  - `BUILDPACK_CLEAR_CACHE`: This buildpack stores the meteor installation in the [CACHE_DIR](https://devcenter.heroku.com/articles/buildpack-api#caching) to speed up subsequent builds.
 Set `BUILDPACK_CLEAR_CACHE=1` to clear this cache on startup and after build is done.
  - `BUILD_OPTIONS`: Set to any additional options you'd like to add to the invocation of `meteor build`, for example `--debug` or `--allow-incompatible-update`.
  - `NODEJS_PARAMS`: additional parameters for running `node` binary.
 This can be used eg. for [adjusting garbage collector settings](https://devcenter.heroku.com/articles/node-best-practices#avoid-garbage) by putting `--optimize_for_size --max_old_space_size=460 --gc_interval=100` here
+ - `WORKER_PATH`: Define the path for the worker file.
+E.g. `.meteor/heroku_build/app/programs/server/assets/app/worker/worker.js`.
+To get the correct path, build the meteor bundle locally, and see where files are.
+The buildpack renames the /bundle folder to /app, so remember to accommodate for that.

 ## Extras